Link to University of Washington

 Background Image: Biscuit Ridge Road, Dixie, Washington, August 2003.

 John’s chief focus in his Carnegie work has been Course Portfolios.
 Growing out of work done with the University of Washington’s Expository Writing Program, John has been working with Teaching Portfolios and Course Portfolios since 1990.
-John’s Course Portfolio for a class in the literature of the Elizabethan Age is posted on this website; a second Course Portfolio, Close-Reading Shakespeare, is web-published on the National Teaching and Learning Forum site.
+A Course Portfolio for literature of the Elizabethan Age and an Assignment Portfolio for literature of the Romantic Age are posted on this website; a third Course Portfolio, Close-Reading Shakespeare, is web-published on the National Teaching and Learning Forum site.